Back to Solicitors

 • Telephone interview

-We offer week-long Easter work placements in Edinburgh and London, and two-week summer work placements in Edinburgh, Glasgow, Leeds, London and Manchester.
+We offer week-long Easter work placements in Edinburgh and London, and two-week summer work placements in Aberdeen, Edinburgh, Glasgow, Leeds, London and Manchester.
 And because everyone is an individual, we make sure each placement is a valuable experience for each individual student.

 While you are here, you will get to know the everyday life of an Addleshaw Goddard trainee.
 You will be allocated a department to sit in and, if you are part of the summer scheme, will swap into a new department in your second week.
 You will be supervised by an experienced solicitor, who will welcome you to the department and allocate work.
 A trainee buddy will be on hand to help throughout your placement.

 This is a scheme as unique as you are.
 As well as informative sessions, group exercises, assessed work and plenty of time at your desk, you will attend social events with a range of people across the office.
 It’s a real chance to get to know our people and our culture.
 We offer training contracts to successful placement scheme students, so we’d encourage you to apply.
+We recruit for our trainees predominately from our placement schemes and suggest anyone who is interested in a training contract at the firm apply for the placement scheme.

 We are more than just exceptional lawyers here.
 We attract sparkling people from all backgrounds, who bring their own unique qualities, along with a collaborative approach, professional drive and a commitment to every client’s success.
 This is just one of the reasons we’re sure you will enjoy working with us.